-- Seventy percent of missionary workers that go to “help” are actually having a ball at a lounge, drinking while driving, and posting pictures on their social medias to prove that they are helping.
+- Seventy percent of missionary workers that go to “help” is actually having a ball at a lounge, drinking while driving, and posting pictures on their social media to prove that they are helping.

 - Those who wish to do good are psychopaths in disguise…doing good to feel better about themselves.

 - Religious nonprofit organizations dominate the nonprofit sector in Haiti because of the country’s history.

 - Local nonprofit organizations do not know how to manage their organization in order to have an impact; thus there is a nature of bureaucracy where the ones who don’t benefit are the communities who are the greatest in need.